Reduction in Force Policy #624

 e. notice that the employee’s sick leave will be reinstated if employed by any State agency within five years; AND

-f. the right of permanent employees to appeal the reduction in force through the SPA Grievance Policy or the Office of State Personnel, as appropriate.
+f. the right of permanent employees to appeal the reduction in force through the SHRA Grievance Policy or the Office of State Personnel, as appropriate.

 D. Appeal Rights